awsdocs/aws-dms-step-by-step/doc_source/chap-on-premoracle2aurora.steps.troubleshooting.md

   ```
   addSupplementalLogging=Y
   ```
 + Case sensitivity — Oracle is case\-insensitive \(unless you use quotes around your object names\)\.
-However, text appears in uppercase\.
-Thus, AWS DMS defaults to naming your target objects in uppercase\.
+However, text appears in the upper case\.
+Thus, AWS DMS defaults to naming your target objects in the upper case\.
 In most cases, you’ll want to use transformations to change schema, table and column names to lower case\.

-For more tips, see the AWS DMS troubleshooting section in the [AWS DMS User Guide](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html)\.
+For more tips, see the AWS DMS troubleshooting section in the [Troubleshooting migration tasks in Database Migration Service](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html)\.

 To troubleshoot issues specific to Oracle, see the Oracle troubleshooting section: [Troubleshooting issues with Oracle](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Troubleshooting.html#CHAP_Troubleshooting.Oracle)\.